silvershop/silvershop-core/docs/en/01_Getting_Set_Up/02_Upgrading.md

 # Images are lost

-This is because Product images are now Image dataobjects, instead of Product_Image dataobjects.
+This is because Product images are now Image DataObjects, instead of Product_Image DataObjects.
 Try running the ShopMigrationTask.

 # 'FeaturedProduct' field renamed to 'Featured' on Product model

 # 0.9